projectatomic/atomic-site/source/blog/2017-07-18-running-kubernetes-on-fedora-atomic-26.html.md

 ## Manual Deployment

-Finally, the Project Atomic [Getting Started Guide](http://www.projectatomic.io/docs/gettingstarted/) provides manual directions for configuring a cluster that should work with a stock Fedora Atomic 26 host or with a host with Kubernetes installed via system containers.
+Finally, the Project Atomic [Getting Started Guide](http://www.projectatomic.io/docs/gettingstarted/) provides manual directions for configuring a cluster that should work with a stock Fedora Atomic Host or with a host with Kubernetes installed via system containers.

 # Openshift Origin